elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsclient.md

 |  [find(options)](./kibana-plugin-server.savedobjectsclient.find.md) |  | Find all SavedObjects matching the search query |
 |  [get(type, id, options)](./kibana-plugin-server.savedobjectsclient.get.md) |  | Retrieves a single object |
 |  [update(type, id, attributes, options)](./kibana-plugin-server.savedobjectsclient.update.md) |  | Updates an SavedObject |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `SavedObjectsClient` class.